 6. Broader "global" view than often found with onshore institutions.

-7. Strong privacy and confidentiality laws to help protect depositor's privacy.
+7. Strong privacy and confidentiality laws to help protect depositor's interests but not Tax evasion.

-Before considering any offshore investments you should carefully consider you objectives and decide what you are trying to achieve.
+Before considering any offshore investments you should carefully decide you objectives and what you are trying to achieve.
 The expertise in giving you advice needs to be at a high level.
 I can recommend advisers with the expertise, if you email me.
+You might therefore also like to read my previous post which covers getting good advice.

 Tax Evasion Warning